 Businesses that can also establish that they have been continuously owned by the same family or have operated continuously from a building that is at least 50 years old and have maintained its architectural integrity will receive additional recognition.

 Award recipients and their sponsors will be honored by a presentation of a certificate in a suitable location determined by the recipient and the nominating party.
+For more information please look at our Presentation Event Planning FAQs.

 On January 23, 2013 at the State Capitol, six Texas businesses joined 35 others in receiving the Texas Treasure Business Award.